ldutoit/huttoni_pilot/README.md

 ### Source files
-There is an excel sheet:*NGS project explanation for Ludo.xls* saying which species is which sample.Careful some samplse in the source data are for other projects.
+There is an excel sheet:*NGS project explanation for Ludo.xls* saying which species is which sample.
+Careful, some samples in the source data are for other projects.

 The data  includes assembly done upstream with *Edena* as well as the raw reads in *NZGL02420P2* and a reference assembly of  the Mitochondria done in another lab for Micrelencus tesselatus (=Cantharidus.tesselatus.fasta).